Sri Shanmuga Hindu Ladies College

 Sri Shanmuga Hindu Ladies College (also known as Trincomalee Ladies College or Trinco Ladies College) is a national school in Trincomalee, Sri Lanka.

 History

 The school was founded on 20 October 1923 by Thangamma Shanmugampillai in memory of her husband Sittampalam Shanmugampillai.
+After her husband’s death in 1917 Ms Thangamma dedicated her entire life to the women's education.
+She started the school with twenty-three students when she was sixty years old.
+Later English section was started.